mitsuhiko/lucumr/projects.rst

 Over the last couple of years I worked on a number of open source projects.
-Most of them were Python, a couple of others however were also C, PHP or other languages mixed in.
+Most of them were Python, a couple of others however were also C, C++, JavaScript, PHP or other languages mixed in.
 Talks I held have been moved `to a new place on this website </talks/>`_.

+This list is widely incomplete, lots of small things can be found on my `github <https://github.com/mitsuhiko/>`_ profile and some things are lost in the depths of the internet.

 Projects I've founded are marked with stars (‘*’), others are project I joined.
 Projects where I helped out for a short period of time are marked